rabbitmq/mnevis/README.md

 ## TODO

-`select` operations are not implementing, which means that `qlc` quieries will not work.

-Table manipulation functions are not fully implemented and tables should be pre-created on all nodes with all the indexes for mnevis to work.

 Startup of ra currently requires a global `data_dir` setting, which is not nice.

 Startup configuration can be improved.